 We, first, want to thank you all for hanging in there with us while we worked at snail's pace, but we hope that the new opportunities that this chapter offers will make up for it.

 I, also, want to thank all of the admins and admin-helper's hard work.
 Without them, this journal and the work we've put into the map would've been null and void.
-I especially want to give super-duper-special thanks to =crazy-hat
+I especially want to give super-duper-special thanks to galaxy--princess

 , and Tekaramity

 , for helping so much with the map descriptions.
 Also, thanks go out to Kitsanil

 for laying the groundwork of this journal story, and a big thanks to Tek for helping her out and writing the story in detail.
 All of the admins are amazing, round of applause for them please.
 (I almost typed 'applesauce' instead of 'applause', so why not offer them some applesauce, too?)